 ε [F / m] ⇒ permittivity

-The most important equations which describe the electric potential force between two charged objects in electrostatic fields are listed hereinafter:
+The most important equations which describe the electrical potential force between two charged objects in electrostatic fields are listed hereinafter:

 Force on quantity charge Q in the area of an intensity field: